Table of Contents

 - Seeks repeated refills

 - Skips activities or events he or she once enjoyed

-- Sneaky behavior, such as increased need for privacy and isolating behaviors
+- Sneaky behavior, such as the increased need for privacy and isolating behaviors

 - Hanging out with a different crowd

 - Lack of motivation

 Health effects.
 Opiate addiction can cause physical health risks, including:

 - Chest pain

 - Rapid heart rate